wahyunugrahha/kasir-tcoy/README.en.md

 - `/` is a public landing page describing the product (workflow, roles, features), separate from the authenticated app shell. `/login` is also public.
 - Every page ships a light and a dark theme (`useTheme` composable, class-based via Tailwind's `dark:` variant), toggled from an icon button in the sidebar header (authenticated pages) or the landing/login header.
 The choice is persisted to `localStorage` and defaults to light on first visit.
 - The UI is bilingual (Indonesian/English) via `vue-i18n`, toggled from an EN/ID button next to the theme toggle.
 The choice is persisted to `localStorage` (`pos_locale`) and defaults to Indonesian.
-- The visual design follows `DESIGN.md` at the repository root (a Coinbase-inspired system adapted for a cashier/POS context).
+- The visual design is a Coinbase-inspired system adapted for a cashier/POS context.

 ## Main Endpoints